tjtanjin/react-chatbotify-docs/docs/introduction/migration_v2.md

 Changes Required:
 - Replace `theme` section with `general` section inside `settings` prop

+### Moved desktopEnabled and mobileEnabled properties to device section
+The `desktopEnabled` and `mobileEnabled` properties were previously under the `theme` (now `general`) section.
+These have been moved to a new `device` section for better clarity and extensibility.

 ### Renamed Render Attribute to Component Attribute
 The [**`render`**](https://react-chatbotify.com/legacy/v1/docs/api/attributes#pre-processing-attributes) is understandably poorly named and has been a source of confusion for some users who mistakenly tried using `component` instead.
 Indeed, the purpose of this attribute was to allow users to provide their own components.
 With that said, it felt appropriate to update the name of this attribute to [**`component`**](/docs/api/attributes#pre-processing-attributes).